Podcast: Summerhill's Bryan Adams

 A Fresh Installment from CL's coverage of Atlanta's Neighborhoods

-Creative Loafing interviewed Bryan Adams, the Vice President of Organized Neighbors of Summerhill at the Park Pride conference in the Spring of 2019.
-The Summerhill and Peoplestown neighborhoods are located just South of Downtown Atlanta in the shadow of the former Brave's stadium.
+Creative Loafing interviewed Bryan Adams, the Vice President of Organized Neighbors of Summerhill, at the Park Pride conference earlier this Spring.
+The Summerhill and Peoplestown neighborhoods are located just South of Downtown Atlanta in the shadow of the former Turner Field and Atlanta-Fulton County Stadium.

-The Summerhill neighborhood is undergoing dramatic change as Georgia State and Atlanta developer Carter & Associates seek to transform a sea of parking lots and asphalt into a neighborhood that works for residents.
+The Summerhill neighborhood is undergoing dramatic change as Georgia State University and Atlanta developer Carter & Associates seek to transform a sea of parking lots and asphalt into a neighborhood that works for residents old and new.

-Bryan talks to CL about the parks in Summerhill/Peoplestown, how he got involved in the neighborhood and what he sees for his neighborhood.
+Adams talks to us about the parks in Summerhill/Peoplestown, how he got involved in the neighborhood, and what changes he sees for his neighborhood.

-CL: “We're here with the Brian Adams, who's the vice president of the Organized Neighbors of Summerhill.
+Creative Loafing: “We're here with the Bryan Adams, who's the vice president of the Organized Neighbors of Summerhill.
 We’re here at the annual Park Pride Conference.
 The theme of this year’s conference is “Parks are the Heart of Community”.
-Brian- how long have you lived and been involved in the Summerhill neighborhood?”
+Bryan, how long have you lived in and been involved in the Summerhill neighborhood?”

 Bryan Adams: “I've lived in the neighborhood for 12 years.”

 When you moved in 12 years ago - how long before you got involved or went to your first meeting of the Organized Neighbors of Summerhill

 What made you get more involved in 2012?
 Did somebody put a hand on your shoulder and ask you to get involved in a project - or did you put your hand up and volunteer?